Upper Fraser, British Columbia: Community

 During the mid-to-late 1940s, the location gradually became Upper Fraser and the former name of Mile 104 phased out.
 From 1940, children attended school in Hansard, where they occasionally stayed overnight when the road was impassable.
 Samuel Laird was the inaugural Upper Fraser postmaster 1942–44.
 The musically gifted William (Bill) (1911–48) & Jeanne (c.1919–2003) Padlesky and children arrived in 1943, where Bill worked in the mill.
 Tired of walking 3 mi to the Hansard store for groceries and the mail, they opened the first general store in the community.
 Although the mill was designated as the postmaster 1944–48, the post-office clearly was not open for all of this period.

 Budgeted at $7,500, the one-room school opened for the 1948/49 year.
 The community held dances and other fundraising socials in the building.
-Gordon Gale opened a store, and wife Lorraine (1920–69) was postmaster 1948–50 and 1952–60, a role commonly performed by a storeowner in such towns.
+Gordon Gale opened a store, and wife Lorraine (1920–69) was postmaster 1948–50 and 1952–60, a role commonly performed by a store owner in such towns.
 Harold Toplis (1908–84) took over in 1951, and wife Eleanor (1900–93) (né Stewart, former Hansard teacher) was postmaster 1950–52.
 Organized religion during the 1950s was limited to occasional United Church baptisms, and Catholic services on alternate Sundays at the school.

 Disembarking Ole Hansen of Hansard's boat prior to its capsizing, saved Mable and Gladys (the older Padlesky children) from a likely drowning.
 Months later, when a fire raged through the Padlesky store and home, Mable (1938–2014) was away at boarding school.
 Gladys (1941–2004) crawled out, mother Jeanne dragged Joyce (1943–55) in a sheet, and holding Gloria (c.1948–), they exited to safety, but the blaze destroyed the building and all their possessions.
 An alternate account mentions a forest fire as the cause, and Joyce running back into the burning building before her mother rescued her.
 Jeanne remarrying, the family moved to Prince George.
 Joyce, still haunted by the fire, drowned in the Fraser River.
 A 1968 fire gutted a small cabin Jeanne owned at Willow River.

 In 1953, a new hall opened.
 Budgeted at $2,500 for the building and $500 for furnishings, a teacherage came in the mid-1950s.
 Enrolments ranged 19–46 until 1960.
 To address overcrowding, an additional one-room building provided more classroom space and teaching staff.

 Francis (Frank) H. (1913–75) & Dorothy M. (1917–92) Hern owned the store/gas bar.
 Dorothy was postmaster from 1960.
 Their son Brian (1951–60) died in a motor vehicle accident at Aleza Lake.

 During the early 1960s, the United Church held Sunday afternoon services, sometimes as frequently as every second week.
 With the appointment of a lay minister at Giscome, oversight transferred from St. Andrews in Prince George.
 During the mid-1960s, services were held on alternate Wednesday evenings.